sirdog9001/EnduraBot/mkdocs/docs/getting-started.md

 ## Python dependencies
 !!! info
     You may wish to install these dependencies in a [virtualized environment](https://docs.python.org/3/library/venv.html) rather than your master Python environment.
+If you choose to do this, and you have not already, it may be worth adding `venv` as a folder to add to your global Git ignore file.

-There are 2 Python specific dependencies required for EnduraBot to run.
+There are Python specific dependencies required for EnduraBot to run.
 You may install them by running the following from within the directory housing the text file:
 ``` sh
 pip install -r requirements.txt
 ```